-Because this is a low-risk trial, as per the COMET15 and BATHE40 trials, the funder has agreed that the roles of both guiding the TMG and monitoring trial data will be undertaken by a single joint committee, the TS/DM-C.
+Because this is a low-risk trial, the funder originally agreed that the roles of both guiding the TMG and monitoring trial data will be undertaken by a single joint committee, the TS/DM-C. However, because of changes implemented in version 4.0 of the protocol, the funder requested that separate Trial Steering and Data Monitoring Committees be established.